-Serie of photographs and texts on two wood strips
+Series of photographs and texts on two wooden strips

-Shipping, stories, events consists of an investigation inside the Lima's Postal Service (SERPOST), for the recovery and forwarding of undelivered correspondence and that are stored in the archive.
-Shipments, stories, events is an extension on purpose (from the previous project Correspondences 2017-2019), which seeks to delve into the social and political context of the correspondences found from a visual and textual imaginary.
-To this, a set of letters is added, of which their forwarding in the present is already impossible due to the absence of the address they have.
+Shipments, stories, events consist of an investigation within the Lima Postal Service (SERPOST), for the recovery and forwarding of undelivered correspondence that are stored in the archive.
+Shipments, stories, events are an extension on purpose (of the previous project Correspondences), which seeks to delve into the social and political context of the correspondences found from a visual and textual imaginary.
+Added to this are a set of letters whose forwarding is now impossible due to the non-existence of the address they have.

-Through a pedagogical, procedural and participative proposal, the aim is to open a link between each correspondence and the context that prevented its delivery and that also determines its meaning.
+Through a pedagogical, procedural, and participatory proposal, it seeks to open a link between each correspondence and the context that prevented its delivery and that also determines its meaning.